Graph isomorphism and Gaussian boson sampling: Main results summarized

 The most comprehensive simulations of quantum methods for GI were performed in~\cite{douglas2008classical} and~\cite{rudinger2012noninteracting}.
 We successfully tested three types of isospectral graphs: pairs of isospectral nonisomorphic graphs (PINGs) as the first examples of such graphs~\cite{baker1966drum}, isospectral regular graphs~\cite{little2006combinatorial} and mainly SRGs.
 There are numerous resources available detailing the SRG families containing more than one non-isomorphic graph~\cite{spence2018,brouwer2017}; as a result, SRGs have become a common benchmark in studying the distinguishing powers of the GI algorithms.
 Note that there may be other graph classes (such as $k$-equivalent graphs) which have been proven to be harder to distinguish than strongly regular graphs for particular quantum GI algorithms~\cite{smith2012algebraic} --- however, SRGs remain an ideal testing set, simply due to the large number of relatively small non-isomorphic graphs present in specific families~\cite{spence2018,brouwer2017}.
 The largest tested and distinguished family by our approach was SRG(35,18,9,9) containing 3854 isospectral graphs.
 This family is supposedly tested in~\cite{rudinger2012noninteracting}.
 However, the size of the family is mistakenly taken to be only 227~graphs (see Table~I.).
 The same error appears in~\cite{douglas2008classical}.
 Ironically, another SRG family considered there (SRG(35,16,16,8)), that happens to be complementary to SRG(35,18,9,9) and thus containing 3854 graphs as well, is counted properly and analyzed (see Table~1.).

-In Section~\ref{sec:experiment} we informally introduce the hardware setup (Gaussian boson sampler) where studied graphs are encoded.
 Section~\ref{sec:notation} contains all necessary definitions and previous results used in the paper including a detailed GBS description and a formal introduction of SRGs.
 Section~\ref{sec:main} contains the main result and is split into four subsections: In~\ref{subsec:suppresults} we gather several supporting results followed by the main results in Sections~\ref{subsec:graphinv},~\ref{subsec:hierarchyTower} and~\ref{subsec:meanphoton}.
 Section~\ref{sec:simulations} contains the simulation results and Section~\ref{sec:discussion} concludes with a scalability discussion and other open questions.
+In Appendix~\ref{sec:experiment} we informally introduce the hardware setup (Gaussian boson sampler) where studied graphs are encoded.
+In Appendix~\ref{sec:algo} we present the GBS quantum GI algorithm applied to various SRG families and other isospectral graphs.
+In Appendix~\ref{sec:symbols} we summarize with a table the most important symbols and their meaning.